-Choosing that perfect hotel when I travel is one of the most important pre-trip decisions I make.
+Choosing that perfect hotel is one of the most important pre-trip decisions I make.
 I spend hours combing the Internet looking for distinctive, five star hotels at affordable prices.
-I read pages and pages of reviews, look at lots of hotel photos plus view as many YouTube videos available on potential hotel selections I am thinking about booking.
-I especially like the YouTube videos that give me a clearer picture of what the hotel is really like.
-I highly recommend everyone look at these videos.
-They have saved me from many bad decisions.
+I read pages and pages of reviews, look at lots of hotel photos plus view as many YouTube videos available on hotels I am thinking about booking.
+I find that videos are especially useful, because they give a clearer picture of what the hotel is really like.
+Truth be told, YouTube is my travel-planning secret weapon.

 As we drove up to the hotel’s entrance, I noticed a Starbucks right next door which is always nice to see.
 I am a coffee connoisseur and if where I am staying doesn’t serve my kind of coffee, I am on the lookout for the nearest Starbucks.
 Strong coffee is a dietary must for me and my mood quotient!
 We were greeted by a smiling doorman who immediately directed me to the front desk and called for the bellman to retrieve my bags.
 The minute I walked into the hotel, I knew I had made the right choice.